George Hugo Boldt: Other service

 On October 22, 1971, President Richard Nixon appointed Boldt chairman of the Pay Board, an agency established within the Executive Office of the President of the United States under the Economic Stabilization Act of 1970.

 Death and legacy

 Boldt suffered from Alzheimer's disease during his final years, and died on March 18, 1984, at the Veteran's home in Lakewood, Washington, survived by his wife, three children, eight grandchildren and a great-grandchild.
-A decade after his death, the tribes sought to access his medical records to determine whether he suffered from the disease while he oversaw the fishing rights case, but were denied.
+A decade after his death, tribes excluded from his ruling unsuccessfully sought to access his medical records to determine whether he suffered from the disease while he oversaw the fishing rights case.
 The tribes celebrated the 40th anniversary of his fishing rights ruling in February 2014.